jadecobra/gym/python_tdd/docs/00_MODULE_NOT_FOUND_ERROR.md

 # How to solve the AttributeError in python

-We will will step through solving a `ModuleNotFoundError` in python using Test Driven Development
+We will step through solving a `ModuleNotFoundError` in python using Test Driven Development

 ## Prerequisites